Taiichi Ohno is best known for:

 - Toyota Production System

 - Seven types of wastes (Muda)

-Taiichi Ohno was born in Manchuria, China in 1912 and graduated from Nagoya Institute of Technology.
-He joined Toyota in 1932 and for about twenty years worked his way up in the firm.
+Taiichi Ohno graduated from Nagoya Institute of Technology.
+He joined Toyoda Spinning and Weaving Works in 1932 (this later became Toyota) and for about twenty years worked his way up in Toyota.

-Ohno's career accelerated as a result of his success as Assembly Shop Manager and he became an executive Vice President in 1975.
+Mr. Ohno's career accelerated as a result of his success as Assembly Shop Manager and he became an Executive Vice President in 1975.

-In the early 1980’s, Ohno retired from Toyota and was president of Toyota Gosei, a Toyota subsidiary and supplier.
+In the early 1980s, Mr. Ohno retired from Toyota and was president of Toyota Gosei, a Toyota subsidiary and supplier.

 The Toyota Production System (TPS) was developed between 1945 and 1970 and it is still evolving today.
 Because of TPS, Toyota was quite ahead of other competitors during the oil crisis of the 1970s.

 Toyota Production System (TPS) led to the development of the Lean Manufacturing concept.

 These can be abbreviated as TIMWOOD (Transportation, Inventory, Motion, Waiting, Overproduction, Overprocessing and Defects).

 The original seven wastes (Muda) was developed by Taiichi Ohno, as part of the Toyota Production System (TPS).
 Later on, an eight waste (Underutilized staff or skills) was added to this list.